 A native of New Zealand, Dr. Burgess has worked around the world as a practicing veterinarian and scientist.
 His areas of research expertise include cancer biology, virology, proteomics, immunology, bioinformatics and computational biology.

 Dr. Burgess is currently Vice President for Agriculture, Life and Veterinary Sciences, and Cooperative Extension, the Charles-Sander Dean of the College of Agriculture and Life Sciences, and Director of the Arizona Experiment Station at the University of Arizona.
 The division has a total budget of $142M with over 3,400 students and 1,300 employees.
 UA has been ranked as the top performing university in the world in water resources.
 Its M.S. in Agricultural and Resource Economics is ranked as the 15th best M.S. in Economics in the United States, and US News and World Report ranked UArizona’s programs in plant and animal science as #22 internationally.

-Under Dr. Burgess’ leadership, the division launched the Yuma Center of Excellence in Desert Agriculture, the Gary and Barbara Pasquinelli Career Center and is now developing a College of Veterinary Medicine.
+Under Dr. Burgess’ leadership, the division launched the Yuma Center of Excellence in Desert Agriculture and the Gary and Barbara Pasquinelli Career Center.
 He also led the College of Agriculture and Life Sciences in the creation of new undergraduate degrees in Biosystems Analytics and Technology, Food Safety, Nutrition and Food Systems, and Personal and Family Financial Planning.

 A “first-generation student,” he graduated with distinction as a veterinarian in 1989 from Massey University, New Zealand.
 He has worked in and managed veterinary clinical practices in Australia and the United Kingdom, with services in horses, farm animals, pets, wild and zoo animals, and emergency medicine and surgery.
 He did a radiology residency at Murdoch University in Perth, Western Australia, where he co-founded Perth’s first emergency veterinary clinic concurrently, and he has managed aquaculture facilities in Scotland.
 He did his Ph.D. in virology, immunology and cancer biology, conferred by University of Bristol Medical School, U.K. while working full time outside of the academy between 1995 and 1998.